 Growth at all costs is a flawed strategy.
 To be fulfilled, you need an appreciation for “enough”.
 Where you draw that line is up to you.

-True success comes down to alignment between who you are and where you choose to be.
+True success comes down to closing the gap between who you are and where you choose to be.
 It’s not defined by your boss, it’s defined by you.
-Sound foreign?
 Consider this: even if you have a job, you’re actually an entrepreneur.
 The only difference is you have one customer.
 Choose wisely.

 We spend most of our waking hours plugging away at work.
-While the first order of operation is to create value for others, the only way to keep doing it is to choose meaningful projects.
+While the first order of operation is to create value for others, the only way to do it sustainably is to choose meaningful projects.